Computations in $C_{pq}$-Bredon cohomology: Some Mackey functors of

-\begin{proof} The statement a) is clear from the fact that the transfer map in $L_p$ is an isomorphism, and that of $\bA$ is $0$.
+\begin{proof} The first statement of a) is clear from the fact that the transfer map in $L_p$ is an isomorphism, and that of $\bC$ is $0$.
+For $R_p$, note that $p\in R_p(C_p/C_p)$ is in the image of the transfer map, and the result follows from this observation.
 For b) we consider the three cases separately.
 Start with $\bZ$ and notice that the map $\uA_p\to \bZ$ induced by the generator of $\Z$ is surjective with kernel $L_p$.
 Therefore, we have the short exact sequence

 leading to the long exact sequence